 This also gives you a bit of room to play around the weather.
 If there is a wave of heat around the middle of August, you can keep the plants indoors and wait it out.
-They’ll keep growing in their pots whereas if they were outside they would have probably be damaged by the heat.
+They’ll keep growing in their pots whereas if they were outside they would probably be damaged by the heat.

 For example, carrot seeds should be planted right in the garden.
 Peas also should be planted right in the garden (although you might be able to start them indoors in toilet paper rolls and then transplant).
-With those kinds of seeds we plant anyway and then all we have to do is hope that the weather cooperates.
+With these kinds of seeds we plant anyway and then all we have to do is hope that the weather cooperates.

 - Brussels Sprouts

 - Lettuce Mix